JenniferMack/Ulysses-post-to-WP/README.md

 Update to force comments open.
 I have comments set to close after 14 days, but comments were closed when uploading.

+_2015-05-22_

+I pushed several commits:

+- Added an option for using categories instead of tags.
+- Reverted to using local time for the post time.
+Previously UTC time was needed, now on WP.com at least, this is fixed.
+- Updated this file.

 [1]:	https://github.com/JenniferMack/Ulysses-post-to-WP/archive/master.zip "Direct .zip download."
 [2]:	http://jennifermack.net/2015/04/08/post-to-wordpress-from-ulysses/ "Blog link"
 [3]:	http://jennifermack.net/2015/04/09/post-to-wordpress-from-ulysses-update-49/ "Blog link."